Sick or Dead Wildlife Reporting

 - Contact Indiana Department of Transportation to collect roadkill on state and federal highways.
 Local public works or sanitation departments collect wildlife killed on their own streets.

 - For dead wildlife removal on private property, contact a wildlife control operator or remove dead wildlife yourself.
 Wear gloves, double bag small animals in plastic bags or garbage bags, and dispose of them in the trash.
 In Indiana, other legal disposal options include burial, incineration, rendering, and composting.

 Don’t report orphaned and injured animals

 The Sick or Dead Wildlife Report is not intended to provide services for orphaned and injured animals.
-If you have witnessed an animal that is still alive and has a traumatic physical injury, contact a licensed wildlife rehabilitator.
+If you have witnessed an animal that is still alive and has a traumatic physical injury, contact a permitted wildlife rehabilitator.
 For more information about young wildlife and what to do if you find an orphaned wild animal, visit this web page.

 Don’t report deaths from rehabilitators or animal control services

 The Sick or Dead Wildlife Report is not intended to collect information on wildlife that die in the care of a wildlife rehabilitator or as the result of nuisance wildlife animal control services.
-Wildlife rehabilitators and nuisance control operators will record those deaths of wildlife through separate reporting requirements.
+Wildlife rehabilitators and wildlife control operators will record those deaths of wildlife through separate reporting requirements.